SymfonyCasts/sfcon2018/sfcasts/handling-user-access-symfony.md

 very extensive subject and it's very fun to play with too.
 But let's suppose we all know what we're doing with the firewalls.
 And, pay attention, if you don't know what you're doing, you're going to mess up your whole application.
-But down there, in my main farewell, I have some authenticators.
+But down there, in my main firewall, I have some authenticators.
 And why is this authenticators?
 You can have lots, as I said before.
 And then you just put the namespace of your personalized authenticator.
 It's really simple when you do that.